 - Fees: Our courses are delivered free to ADRN members.
 We offer discounts for UK-registered postgraduate students and for UK academic institutions, Research Council UK funded researchers, UK public sector staff and staff at UK-registered charity organisations

-University of Southampton Store - Visit this webpage to see which events are currently open for on-line registration.
+Visit this webpage to see which events are currently available and to book a place.

 About the courses

 Our courses are highly sought after and often over-subscribed.
 Therefore, we always recommend booking a place in advance to avoid disappointment; or to join our waiting list for last minute cancellations or for the announcement of new courses.

 In the last 3 years, we have run 35 short courses to date, totalling 67 days of training, and we have hosted more than 650 professionals from across the UK and other European countries.
 Attendees came from several Russell Group universities, the ONS, the NHS, local governments, national government departments, statistics agencies, professional membership organizations and charities that focus on health policy, social welfare, education and humanitarian aid. - Updated to March 2017.